Introduction

 If you’re offering Wallets to new customers, you’ll need to configure and create applications for those customers to apply, and upon approval, create customers and wallets for them.

-- In sandbox, the default Wallet Terms will be created with the name
+- Sandbox Setup: In the sandbox, name the Wallet Terms

 walletDefault

-- When calling the endpoint, you will need to include an
+- When calling the Create Wallet endpoint, you will need to include an

 id